-The Doctor Harold Schenberg Music Prize for composition has been set up to provide a high achieving tertiary student or recent graduate from a recognized tertiary institution in Western Australia with the opportunity to undertake further musical studies in composition outside of Western Australia or overseas.
-The value of the prize in 2012 is $15,000.
+The Schenberg Fellowship (Music) offers a prize for composition to a high achieving tertiary student or recent graduate from a recognized tertiary institution in Western Australia to provide the opportunity to undertake further musical studies in composition outside of Western Australia or overseas.
+The value of the prize in 2015 is $30,000.

 The prize is awarded and administered by the School of Music at UWA.
 The selection committee comprises the Head of the UWA School of Music (as chair), and two academics from the School of Music with expertise in composition.